MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 Lorsque MMS détecte que les réunions d'un utilisateur doivent être mises à jour, le service effectue les actions suivantes :

-1. Identifier tous les Skype pour les réunions d’entreprise et Teams de Microsoft l’utilisateur a été planifié à l’avenir
+1. Identify all Skype for Business and Microsoft Teams meetings the user has scheduled in the future

-  - Tout Skype pour les réunions d’entreprise ou Teams de Microsoft qui s’est produite avant lors de l’exécution de MMS sont ignorés.
+  - Any Skype for Business or Microsoft Teams meetings that occurred prior to when MMS runs are skipped

   - Il met à jour uniquement les réunions dont l'utilisateur est l'organisateur.